shafo01/find-match/README.md

 Gulp was used to add the prefix to the css properties.
 The prefixes such as -web-kit are used for cross browser compatibility.

+Follow jsDoc tags and syntax for commenting.
+JsDoc (https://github.com/jsdoc/jsdoc) was used to automatically generate the documentation.
+To automatically generate the documentation use your terminal/ command prompt to cd into the js folder and type the command 'jsdoc app.js' .
+If no error, an out folder should have been automatically generated.
+To view the documentation go into the out folder and open index.html in your browser.

 <a name="user-testing"></a>
 ## User Testing